Isbelis/Crowdfunding_ETL/README.md

 # Folder Structure

- - **ERD Folder:** Contained the ERD files.
+ - **ERD Folder:** Contains the ERD files as folowing:
    `QuickDBD-Crowdfunding ERD.png`
    `QuickDatabaseDiagrams Documentation.pdf`
    `Crowdfunding ERD - project-2-group-.txt`

-  - **Resources Folder:** Contained CSV files and the original dataset used to create DataFrames.
+  - **Resources Folder:** Contains CSV files and the original dataset used to create DataFrames.

 ### - Output Folder: Contained visualizations in PNG format and CSV files from queries used to create DataFrames for analysis.